- Last Online1 hour ago

 Cons

 - Dairokuten does nothing interesting besides sitting crossed legged on her throne.
-Leaving command to her minions, and by minion I only mean Ike, because he does everything, resulting him to be practically the 'de facto leader' of the demon kingdom.
+Leaving command to her minions, and by minions I only mean Ike, because he does everything, resulting him to be practically the de facto leader of the demon kingdom.

 - Excessive exposition and thoughtless superfluous dumb dialogue.